katxeus/civic-participation-network/README.md

 ## Moderation
 This is to borrow heavily from karl Popper's Paradox of Tolerance.
 A global governance problem, which is that it's impossible to make a set of governance rules that a billion people can agree to.
 This is to help balance reach and torelence.

+## Bots Detection
+Engage a robust pattern recognition for automated activities